UCDglobalchange/gdstem/model.md

 ## Overview

-**GDTEM, the Global Dynamical and Structural Terrestrial Ecosystem Model** is a process-based model designed to simulate terrestrial ecosystem dynamics at the global scale.
+**GDSTEM, the Global Dynamical and Structural Terrestrial Ecosystem Model** is a process-based model designed to simulate terrestrial ecosystem dynamics at the global scale.

 It combines:
 - biogeochemical cycling